yashsehgal/yashsehgal/README.md

 ## Professional Experience

 - [The DesignSystems(@DesignSystemsOSS)](https://www.github.com/DesignSystemsOSS) - Working on various projects related to frontend tools and technologies.
 Helping people to get started with Open Source do more collaborative work and gain more real-world development experience.
+- Contributing to [AsyncAPI's Design System](https://www.asyncapi.com/) as a designer and helping them build a UI Kit (Component library) for their toolings.
 - Currently contributing to [FLINT-UI](https://github.com/moja-global/FLINT-UI) project under [@moja-global](https://github.com/moja-global).
 You can read about my working experience [here](experiences/moja-global-experience.md).
 - [Economize.cloud (@economizecloud)](https://www.github.com/economizecloud) - Worked on economize.cloud dashboard application's UI and frontend.
 Changed the entire theme and components to light mode.
 Also, used tools such as Storybook, Chromatic for frontend component management.
 You can check out my experience at economize [here](experiences/economize-experience.md)